What is Marilyn Manson doing now?

 What is Marilyn Manson up to now?

-Marilyn Manson, the controversial and enigmatic figure of the music industry, has always managed to captivate audiences with his unique blend of shock rock and theatrical performances.
-Known for his dark and provocative image, Manson has been a prominent figure in the music scene for over three decades.
+In the world of rock and shock, Marilyn Manson has always been a controversial figure.
+Known for his dark and provocative music, as well as his shocking stage presence, Manson has been a prominent figure in the music industry for decades.
 But what is he up to now?
 Let’s take a closer look.

 Current Projects